AyushGinoya/AyushGinoya/README.md

 :man_technologist: I'm Ayush.
-I am an ethusiastic learner and college student with a passion for programming.
+I am a college student with a passion for programming.
 I'm currently exploring different technologies, including C++,JAVA and Flutter, and enjoy learning new things.

 ---